electricintel/Win11Debloat/README.md

 | -HideIncludeInLibrary               |    Hide the 'Include in library' option in the context menu.
 (Windows 10 only) |
 | -HideGiveAccessTo                   |    Hide the 'Give access to' option in the context menu.
 (Windows 10 only) |
 | -HideShare                          |    Hide the 'Share' option in the context menu.
 (Windows 10 only) |

+*This worked great for me, but Windows Defender Smartscreen was holding my little Pentium Gold back.
+Do yourseles a favor and turn it off.
+Much better speed.